cadman/yproject/templates/project/README.md

 ## Build

-Assuming you have the yui builder installed at the same directory level than this project:
+Assuming you have the YUI Builder installed at the same directory level than this project:

     cd lib/src
     ant all